ryogrid/articles/skiplist_en.md

 ## Good points of Skip List (from the perspective of handling concurrent access)
 - It is relatively simple to deal with concurrent access.
 - In this document, locking for exclusion control is done on a per-node basis
-  - (In B-tree system, tree locking may be used in some cases, but the basic principle is the same)
+  - (In B-tree variants, tree locking may be used in some cases, but the basic principle is the same)
-- B-tree system
+- B-tree variants
   - Code to perform rebalancing with appropriate exclusion control is complex (difficult to understand)
   - It is necessary to deal with cases where the update range for rebalancing is extensive
   - Locks must be acquired while taking care to avoid deadlocks, but the sequence itself tends to be difficult to understand